Mountain Chicken Chase Grouse Tour

 The Colorado Mountain Chicken Chase Grouse Tour is an active, immersive expedition designed around the rhythms of spring courtship.
 On lek mornings, we rise before dawn to quietly position ourselves for extraordinary wildlife behavior — booming, strutting, stamping, and sparring in golden light.

 Between lek visits, we travel through dramatically different landscapes in search of additional target species.
-Expect moderate travel days, scenic drives, frequent birding stops, and time for photography.
+Expect several long travel days, scenic drives, frequent birding stops, and time for photography.
 Dinners are relaxed and social; mornings are early and electric.

 A White-tailed Ptarmigan in winter plumage seen on Birding Man's Mountain Chicken Chase Grouse Tour in Colorado.